Seeking Alpha in Crypto Market Crash

 VWMAn=i=0n1Ci×Vii=0n1Vi\text{VWMA}_n = \frac{\sum_{i=0}^{n-1} C_i \times V_i}{\sum_{i=0}^{n-1} V_i}

 Where CiC_i is the close price and ViV_i is the volume at bar ii.
 Unlike SMA, VWMA gives greater weight to periods of high trading activity, providing a more accurate "fair value" proxy.
-Heavy-volume bars (institutional participation) anchor the moving average more than thin-volume drift.
-This means the 80% threshold identifies prices that are genuinely depressed relative to where meaningful volume transacted.

 2.4 Analysis

-3. Strategy 2: 4H RSI(20) + VWMA(50)
+3. Strategy 2: 4H RSI(20) + VWMA(50) Close-Based

 3.1 Signal Logic